Table of Contents

-If you decide to purchase an annuity, there are different types of annuities you can choose from.
-You can also choose if you want to purchase with a lump sum of money or a series of payments over time.
+If you decide to purchase an annuity, there are different types of annuities you can choose from and choose if you want to purchase with a lump sum of money or a series of payments over time.

 What Is a Single Premium Immediate Annuity?

 An immediate annuity is an annuity that begins paying you a stream of income immediately, which means within a year of the purchase of the annuity.